While Drunk Elephant might get your attention with its bright packaging and funky name, it’s what’s inside that has transformed this high-end brand.

 “Skin is skin.
-The skin is an organ that functions a certain way.
-It has a protective barrier that guards and maintains its function.
+The skin is an organ that functions a certain way, and it has a protective barrier that guards and maintains its function.
 So, our first order of business is to respect and support the barrier,” she said.

-“If we feed the skin only biocompatible ingredients that is can accept, understand, recognize, process and benefit from… then the skin can do what it’s supposed to do and our skin is happy and healthy.”
+“If we feed the skin only biocompatible ingredients that can accept, understand, recognize, process and benefit from… then the skin can do what it’s supposed to do, and our skin is happy and healthy.”

 So what’s the alternative?
 Copycat products commonly referred to as dupes.